 De la Torre won the 1987 Penang Marathon at Georgetown, Malaysia, timing a respectable 2:29.52.

 Before his shocking death, de la Torre breasted the tape, beating arch-rival and fellow Ilonggo champion Herman Suizo by the skin of the teeth in the Bombo Marathon 20k event.

-Suizo went onto becoming a SEA Games Champion.
+Suizo went on to become a SEA Games Champion.
 At the same time, Suizo, who was from nearby Santa Barbara, provided an exciting rivalry.
-The two men from Iloilo dominating the Marathon scene in the Philippines.
+The two men from Iloilo dominated the Marathon scene in the Philippines.
 Suizo later avenged the defeat at the Yakult Marathon.

 Jimmy de la Torre Murder

 The country’s famous Marathon king was infamously murdered on June 27, 1990, in an Iloilo Movie House.
 Simultaneously, Jimmy’s murder on Crown Cinerama’s balcony (now Allied Bank) on corner Ledesma-Quezon Streets occurred at around past one o’clock in the afternoon, a rainy Tuesday.

 LIKE OUR FACEBOOK PAGE

 Andrew was elected Vice President of the Association of Track and Field Statisticians in 2020 after being a member for 7 years.